frictionlessdata/datapackage/data-packages/index.md

            "othercorp-geo-boundaries": "0.9.8",
          },
       }
-* `schemas`: a Hash containing schemas keyed by a name.
+* `schemas`: an Object containing schemas keyed by a name.
 See the [Resource Schemas](#resource-schemas) section below.